- Approximate height: 75cm (30 inches)

 - Flower colour: Pink

 This pretty British native plant looks rather like a cross between an orchid and a nettle, and indeed it is sometimes known as the marsh hedge-nettle.
-It has slender, slightly rough, green leaves, and spikes of pinky-purple flowers with white markings in summer.
+It has slender, slightly hairy, green leaves, and spikes of pinky-purple flowers with white markings in summer.
 Found across the British Isles, it grows on the banks of streams, rivers and ponds, and in ditches and marshes.
 The flowers are very attractive to bumblebees and the plant is on the RHS 'Perfect For Pollinators' list.
+Like many native plants, its foliage can be rather leggy - trimming the shoots once or twice in spring will make it look more bushy and pleasing as a garden plant.

 If designing a planting scheme, we recommend approximately 4 Stachys palustris plants per square foot of ground, or 2 plants per linear foot of pond edge.
 Read more here on how to pot and care for your marsh plant.